vidma/scala-kiwiland/README.md

  * ```CheckTripsCounter``` - for a number of random graphs check that the results of the two different implementations match

 Test results can be seen here: [![Build Status](https://travis-ci.org/vidma/scala-kiwiland.svg?branch=master)](https://travis-ci.org/vidma/scala-kiwiland)

-Note: a more serious project, might additionally require:
-- more thorough testing (including more tests, checking the code coverage, e.g. with sbt-scoverage).
-- performance improvements and profiling (some are described)